jagerber48/sciform/docs/source/options.rst

 :mod:`sciform` provides the ability to realize all three of these formatting strategies by using the ``paren_uncertainty`` and ``paren_uncertainty_trim`` options.
-Note of course that the BIPM examples include a unit, ``g`` but the :mod:`sciform` examples do not, because :mod:`sciform` does not support appending units to numbers.
-:mod:`sciform` does support
-:ref:`SI prefix translations <exp_str_replacement>` to which the user could manually append simple unit strings.

 >>> value = 100.02147
 >>> uncertainty = 0.00035